LauraU123/without_G_vs_with/README.md

 This workflow constructs phylogenetic analyses for RSV genomes with G gene excluded and included.
 Thus, the impact of the G gene on the tree structure can be visualised.

 ### Input Data

-The worklfow takes as input RSV sequences (fasta), metadata (tsv), as well as references (gbk and fasta).
+The workflow takes as input RSV sequences (fasta), metadata (tsv), as well as references (gbk and fasta).

 ### Output Data